comp-3663-weather-visualization/comp-3663-assignments/assignment5-project-plan.md

 **Chris Kasza:** Backup programmer, language/system expert, project administrator.

 ## 3. Risk analysis
-#### Possible risks, likelihood of those risks and risk reduction strategies

 * Our website is dependent on OpenWeatherMap API to get our forecasts—if they were to disappear, even temporarily, our website be rendered inoperable.
 We need to rely on this API, and I see no way for this risk to be mitigated.
 If OpenWeatherMap were to go away, we would have to refactor our project to use a new API.